Farmers devastated after losing crops to marble-sized hail | CBC News

 Environment Canada issued a severe thunderstorm warning Tuesday, and its meteorologists tracked a storm they said was capable of producing 110 km/h winds and nickel-sized hail.
 The storm left several parts of rural areas damaged, uprooting trees and damaging docks.

-Tammy Zollinger and her husband own and operate Zollinger Farms in Winchester, Ont., a township located about 50 kilometres south of Ottawa.
+Tammy Zollinger and her husband own and operate Zollinger Farms in North Dundas, Ont., a township located about 50 kilometres south of downtown Ottawa.

 Rows of soybeans and corn were damaged by golf ball- and marble-sized hail, Zollinger said.
-It's unlikely the crops will be harvested in the fall.
+It's likely some of the crops won't be harvested in the fall.

 That will be a huge financial hit to the business, she said.